zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 66] (#msdiv66) {#msdiv66 .ref .msdiv} (8 - 8)

 [APZ 66.1] (#apz66 .1) {#apz66 .1 .ref .apz} "Champion Yamsei Raja
-Reviews” Champion is a fearless Lomu Dahal who has a champion of the heroic There are traits that will not run away from the throne” Champion Like.”
+Reviews" Champion is a fearless Lomu Dahal who has a champion of the heroic There are traits that will not run away from the throne" Champion Like."
 Heavily, Gherjana, Wictly Gherjana
 What does comes to the opposite champion.
 Comes to the opposite man.
 Oppose Arrives to the enemy.
 He will hopefully be jaunting.

 [APZ 66.2] (#apz66 .2) {#apz66 .2 .ref .apz} "Champion who flees from it
 If the optical dynamic is in a way, then forward from it.
 Hemly Your opposing champion will be.
 The opposite man is.
-Any before the enemy passes “ There is nothing for this war.”
+Any before the enemy passes " There is nothing for this war."
 The first thing is against giving in the bodhi root No Kelles who have not been reparated.
 Not Science, Unlabelated, the secret, originally syndee.
 Constipated.
 It was agile to be born.
 Wisdom is burned by the fire.
-“For some of this war” is a certain A Happing for debate, for debate, for debur for war.
+"For some of this war" is a certain A Happing for debate, for debate, for debur for war.
 The order is to go.

 [Msdiv 67] (#msdiv67) {#msdiv67 .ref .msdiv} (8 - 9)

-[APZ 67.1] (#apz67 .1) {#apz67 .1 .ref .apz} "Does anyone debate the outlook”
+[APZ 67.1] (#apz67 .1) {#apz67 .1 .ref .apz} "Does anyone debate the outlook"
 One has taken a certain view of December and learns, and then descends. contend. riots.
 Bandana Karath.
 Wigger.
 Debate Medagation You do not know this Dhamma discipline.
 I know this Dhamma discipline.
 Know, you are this Dhamma